irmen/Pyro4/examples/autoreconnect/Readme.txt

 2- By default Pyro starts its daemons on a random port.
 If you want to support autoreconnection, you will need to restart your daemon on the port it used before.
 Easiest is to pick a fixed port.
-3- If using the name server or relying on PYRO-uri's: then your server MUST register the objects with their old objectId to the daemon.
-   Otherwise the client will try to access an unknown object Id.
+3- If you rely on PYRO-uri's: then your server MUST register the objects with their old objectId to the daemon.
+Otherwise the client will try to access an unknown object Id.  (this is not needed when you are ONLY using PYRONAME-uris, where a new lookup to the name server is performed instead)
 4- If the NS loses its registrations, you're out of luck.
    Clients that rely on name server based reconnects will fail.
 5- The client is reponsible for detecting a network problem itself.